Spieprzaj dziadu!

-The phrase Spieprzaj dziadu! (which is sometimes translated from Polish as "Piss off, you old git!") was used by the late Polish President Lech Kaczyński on the street in the Praga district of Warsaw in response to a middle-aged heckler during the November 2002 Warsaw mayoral campaign.
+The phrase Spieprzaj dziadu! (lit.
+'Fuck off old man!') was used by the late Polish President Lech Kaczyński on the street in the Praga district of Warsaw in response to a middle-aged heckler during the November 2002 Warsaw mayoral campaign.

 On November 4, 2002, after an afternoon campaign meeting, Kaczyński was about to get into his car when an unidentified passerby wearing a hat and dark glasses heckled him.

 Passerby: "You've changed parties, you've run away like rats."

 Lech Kaczyński: "Sir, piss off Sir!
 That's what I'd say to you."

 Passerby: "'Piss off, Sir'?
 Sir, you are just afraid of the truth!"

 Lech Kaczyński (closing door, from the seat of his car): "Piss off, old man!"

 Passerby (shouting to a journalist): "How can anyone respond like that: 'Piss off Sir'?
 I asked the man politely."

 The name of the passerby was, as of November 2009, unknown.
 Since then the phrase had been quoted in television programmes and in films, had inspired websites, appeared on T-shirts and on a multitude of other objects.
 In 2024 the man has been identified as Zbigniew Aniszewski who still continued to confront the second of the Kaczyński twin brothers after more than 20 years.